NickWilkinson37/voxseg/README.md

 git clone https://github.com/NickWilkinson37/voxseg.git
 pip install ./voxseg
 ```
-In future installation directly from the package manager will be supported.
+In future, installation directly from the package manager will be supported.

 To test the installation run:
 ```bash